-On ABC's "Shark Tank" show, entrepreneurs present their golden idea to a panel of business-savvy individuals.
-The entrepreneurs' goal is to get at least one of the sharks to fund them, and the shark's goal is to find a potentially good investment and own a piece of the business.
+On ABC’s “Shark Tank,” entrepreneurs present their golden idea to a panel of business-savvy individuals.
+The entrepreneurs’ goal is to get at least one of the “sharks” to fund them, and the shark’s goal is to find a potentially good investment and own a piece of the business.

-Click through to see the 'Shark Tank' businesses that became wildly successful — despite turning down their offer.
+Click through to see the “Shark Tank” businesses that became wildly successful — and what you can do to become successful yourself.

-Jeff Cohen first appeared on the first season of "Shark Tank," asking for $500,000 for 5 percent of Voyage-Air Guitars, which makes guitars that fold in half for easier transportation.
-Kevin O'Leary offered $500,000 for a 51 percent stake in the company, which Cohen declined.
+Jeff Cohen appeared on the first season of “Shark Tank,” asking for $500,000 for 5 percent of Voyage-Air Guitars, which makes guitars that fold in half for easier transportation.
+The sharks offered $500,000 for a 51 percent stake in the company, which Cohen declined.

-Cohen returned for a taping in Season 3, which eventually led to a finalized deal between O'Leary and Cohen in Season 4.
+Cohen returned for a taping in season three, which eventually led to a finalized deal in season four.
 And today, the business is still in play, with a variety of guitars and accessories for sale.
-A visit to its website shows that the company has partnered with Reverb to offer financing options on Voyage-Air guitars for as little as $41 per month.

 Although they weren’t on “Shark Tank,” keep your eye on these startups in 2018.